Iowan of the Day

 Kendall, former Algona Chief of Police, dedicated 41 years of service to law enforcement.
 He initiated a program for officers to read to young students, promoting positive relationships with the community.
 Post-retirement, Kendall remains actively involved in volunteer work, serving on various committees and organizations to give back to his community.
 He volunteers on election days, helps out at local community events, provides assistance to the people of Haiti, and supports veterans through "Moving Veterans Forward" of North Central Iowa by collecting and distributing furniture and household items.
 Kendall's commitment to improving lives, both through his professional and volunteer efforts, reflects his belief in enhancing the well-being of others.

-Bev Michael - Cedar Falls
+Donna Brown - Cedar Falls